 Python or Pyalpm Breaks During Upgrade

-If a system upgrade breaks Python or pyalpm, Pikaur cannot run.
-This is where pikaur-static becomes essential.
-Install it before encountering problems:
+If a system upgrade breaks Python or pyalpm, regular Pikaur cannot run.
+Install pikaur-static before you need it:

 pikaur -S pikaur-static